 Standby flights: How to make flying on standby work for you

 Some travelers like to plan their vacations down to every last detail; others prefer spontaneous trips filled with surprises.
 If you fall into the latter category, standby flights may be just the type of travel adventure you crave.
-The practice can be risky and patience is key, but successful standby flights can lead to a bounty of rewards, from money saved to flexible itineraries.
+The practice can be risky and patience is key, but successful standby flights can lead to a bounty of rewards, from money saved on cheap flights to flexible itineraries.

 1. Standby tickets definition